What is LASIK surgery?

 - You must have a sufficiently thick cornea for the safe removal of tissue

 If you do not meet the general requirements for LASIK, alternative procedures are available to reduce or eliminate your dependence on glasses and contacts.
-Your doctor will discuss your options for vision correction based on your overall health, medical history, lifestyle, and unique prescription.
+Your eye doctor will discuss your options for vision correction based on your overall health, medical history, lifestyle, and unique prescription.

 0 CommentsComment on Facebook